juliojimenez/juliojimenez/README.md

 # Hi I'm Julio! 🚀

-I'm passionate about building open source software and am an aspiring indie hacker.
+I'm passionate about building open source software and writing bios is super cringe for me so moving on...

 Here are some of my favorite things: